This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-Most functions are simply wrapped like above, but some functions are special.
+Most functions are simply wrapped like the above, but some functions are special.

 std::vector<int> v = {1, 2, 3};